casualreflections/casualreflections.github.io/about.md

 permalink: /about/
 ---

 Im a Software Developer currently working with Fiorano Software.
-Get in touch with me @ bhu1rawal (at) gmail (dot) com
+Get in touch with me @ bhuvan (at) bhuvanrawal (dot) me

 This site is powered by Jekyll on GitHub Pages using Pixyll.